-The County has the right to schedule employee hours and to order overtime, but in scheduling employees' hours shall endeavor to give an employee two (2) consecutive days off in a workweek as defined above in this article.
+The County has the right to schedule employee hours and to order overtime, but in scheduling employees' hours, shall endeavor to give an employee two (2) consecutive days off in a workweek as defined above in this article.
+In exercising the right to schedule employee hours, the County agrees to consider employee requests for alternative work schedules, provided, establishment of such schedules is at the sole discretion of management.
 Further, the parties recognize management has the discretion to allow an employee's request to flex their work schedule within the workweek.
 In the event an employee works a regularly assigned schedule that does not contain two (2) consecutive days off in the workweek, said employee shall be paid a differential of five percent (5%) above his/her base pay for all hours worked in that workweek, except as provided herein.
 Failure to receive two (2) consecutive days off in a workweek as a result of overtime is not considered part of a regularly assigned schedule and shall not qualify an employee for the additional five percent (5%) differential.
 Additionally, an employee whose regularly scheduled consecutive days off overlap two (2) workweeks as defined above (e.g., a work schedule of Tuesday through Saturday with Sunday and Monday off), shall not receive the additional five percent (5%) differential.

-Employees in the Supervisory Unit shall be compensated for overtime hours worked at one and one half (1-1/2) times their regular rate of pay.
+Employees in the Non-Supervisory Unit shall be compensated for overtime hours worked at one and one half (1-1/2) times their regular rate of pay.
 Such compensation shall be in the form of cash payment or compensatory time off.
 Compensatory time off shall be limited to a total accumulation of two hundred forty (240) hours.